muaaz-0/ESP32-Web-Server-with-OLED-Display-Audio-Streaming-and-FreeRTOS/README.md

 **Output pins:**

-The following pins has been configured as Ouput, and will be controlled through web server using On/OFF buttons
+The following pins have been configured as Output and will be controlled through the web server using On/OFF buttons

 ```bash